eduardohralejandro/Groceries-app/README.md

 ### `Home/component: main component`

-- Add title to the shopping list
+- Add title to the shopping list.
 - You can add items to the shopping list.
 - Delete items while creating a list.
 - Save shopping list (thinking in a database)
 - You can not save if all the information required is not completed(e.g you could not save in the database if the text input is empty).
-- Display list in a organised way.
+- Display list in an organised way.
 - Delete an entire list.
 - Mark as bought (item).
 - When checked item as bought you must add name and price and you can not save in the "database"